protonemedia/laravel-splade-docs/x-modal.md

 # X-Splade-Modal Component

 With the **Modal Component**, Splade has built-in support for modals and slideover.
-This allows you to load *any* route into a modal.
-To prepare a view for use inside a modal, you simply have to wrap the content in a `<x-splade-modal>` component.
-Nothing changes when requesting the view *outside* of the modal, everything will work as used to be.
+This component allows you to load *any* route into a modal.
+To prepare a view so you can use it inside a modal, you have to wrap the content in a `<x-splade-modal>` component.
+Nothing changes when requesting the view *outside* of the modal.
+Everything will work as it used to be.

 For example, here's a page to create a new user.
-This is a regular, full page view that extends the base layout.
+This page is a regular, full-page view that extends the base layout.

 ```blade
 @extends('layout')